osisoft/Edge-Data-Store-Docs/content/shared-content/shared-content/installation/uninstall-the-adapter.md

 ## Windows

-1. To delete the PI adapter program files from a Windows device, use the Windows Control Panel uninstall application process.
+1. To delete the AVEVA Adapter program files from a Windows device, use the Windows Control Panel uninstall application process.

     **Note:** The configuration, data, and log files are not deleted by the uninstall process.